alx-tools/ubuntu-1404-nodejs6/README.md

 # ubuntu-1404-nodejs10

-Docker image for Ubuntu 14.04 - NodeJS 0.10
+Docker container for NodeJS 0.10 development at Holberton School